orbitalquark/textadept/doc/manual.md

 This feature determines the standard input (stdin) for shell commands as
 follows:

-* If text is selected and spans multiple lines, all text on the lines containing the selection is used.
-However, if the end of the selection is at the beginning of a line, only the EOL (end of line) characters from the previous line are included as input.
+* If text is selected and spans multiple lines, all text on the lines that have have text selected is passed as stdin.
+However, if the end of the selection is at the beginning of a line, only the line ending delimiters from the previous line are included.
 The rest of the line is excluded.
 * If text is selected and spans a single line, only the selected text is used.
 * If no text is selected, the entire buffer is used.